u-blox/ubxlib/example/location/README.md

 For this example the settings of the GNSS Cellular Example above must be followed and then in addition:

 `U_CFG_APP_CELL_LOC_AUTHENTICATION_TOKEN`: must be set to a valid authentication token for the u-blox Cell Locate service, obtainable from your [Thingstream portal](https://portal.thingstream.io/app/location-services), noting that NO quotation marks should be included.

 You will need a SIM in your board, a cellular antenna connected and you may need to know the APN associated with the SIM (though accepting the network default often works).

+## The GNSS Cloud Locate Example `main_loc_gnss_cloud_locate.c`
+You may take advantage of positioning assistance information known to u-blox servers by using the u-blox Cloud Locate service with your GNSS chip, as shown in the [main_loc_gnss_cloud_locate.c](main_loc_cloud_locate.c) example.
+This is currently only supported through cellular modules.

+First, you must log-in to your Thingstream accoud and, under Location Services, add a Cloud Locate thing (if you don't already have one).
+The thing will have a set of credentials associated with it; client ID, username and password.
+Edit [main_loc_gnss_cloud_locate.c](main_loc_gnss_cloud_locate.c) to put these credentials into the `MY_THINGSTREAM_CLIENT_ID`, `MY_THINGSTREAM_USERNAME` and `MY_THINGSTREAM_PASSWORD` fields respectively.

+Then perform the settings of the GNSS Cellular Example above.

+You will need a SIM in your board, a cellular antenna connected and you may need to know the APN associated with the SIM (though accepting the network default often works).